rschristopher/ischristtrue.com/src/ancient-views/antichrist.md

 The prophecied person and spirit of *antichrist* should be understood in the context of fallen angels and demons, specifically in the triumph of Christ over the demons and over the principalities and powers (fallen angels).
+Christ's kingdom ended the authority of those fallen spirits, and as Christ rules in the midst of His enemies, those enemies tempt and torment mankind, acting as a foil to the kingdom of God -- this inevitably leads to the spirit of *antichrist*.
+I'm other words, the *antichrist* is the only move the devil can play after his defeat.

 Critically, man was under complete subjugation and dominion of Satan.
 Satan tempted Christ with the worldly kingdoms, and importantly: they were his to give.

 !!! quote "Luke 4;5-7"
     And the devil took him up and showed him all the kingdoms of the world in a moment of time, and said to him, “To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
 If you, then, will worship me, it will all be yours.”

-Even the Israelites were under the authority of Satan's worldly kingdoms, under Roman rule and throughout the diaspora.
+Even the Israelites at that time were under the authority of Satan's worldly kingdoms, under Roman rule and throughout the diaspora.

-It was in the life of Christ that the kingdom of God became manifest on earth and in heaven.
+It was in the life of Christ that the kingdom of God became manifest on earth as it is in heaven.
 This was the defeat of Satan and his angels, decisively.
 Christ cast out evil spirits, healed the sick, forgave sins, and most importantly, overcame death.